SahatMahmud5042/AAE-2004-Group-07-Project/README.md

 Then we start searching to find the shortest path.
 In the beginning, we add the starting point to the openList.
 And from the starting point, check its neighboring squares and then expand in all directions until the goal is found.
 Afterward, we select the node with the lowest cost of movement among the nodes adjacent to the Start node and move it to the closeList based on the movement cost evaluation function f(n)=g(n)+h(n) (f(n) is the estimated cost of moving from the initial state to the target state via state n, g(n) is the actual cost of moving from the initial state to state n in the state space, and h(n) is the estimated cost of the best path from state n to the target state).

-For the 8 adjacent squares of the current square.
+For the 8 adjacent squares of the current square：
 a: if it is unreachable or it is in the closeList, ignore it.
 b: if it is not in the openList, add it to the openList and set the current square as its parent, recording the f, g , and h values for that square.
 c: if it is already in the openList, check if this is a better path, using the g value as a reference; a smaller g value means this is a better path.
 If the g value is smaller, set the parent of that node to the current square and recalculate its g and h values.